dajat/vpn-discover/README.md

 <h2>High-Level Steps</h2>

-- Create Virtual Machine in Azure
+- Create a Virtual Machine in Azure
 - Remote Desktop to Virtual Machine
-- Create login for Proton VPN
+- Create a login for Proton VPN
 - Observe VPN connection in Proton VPN

 <h2>Actions and Observations</h2>